gunnerson/hack-fpga/readme.md

 In this project we are going to implement the HACK computer designed in parts I and II of the [Nand2Tetris](https://www.nand2tetris.org/) course.

 ## Hardware
-For the HACK computer itself we will be using DE10-Lite FPGA board from Terasic.
+For the HACK computer itself we will be using a DE10-Lite FPGA board from Terasic.
 It is available for purchase from their [website](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=234&No=1021#contents) for around $80 along with many expansion interface, multimedia, video/imaging, networking, AD/DA, robotics boards.
 It is also freely available on ebay.
-The board is built around Altera MAX 10 10M50DAF484C7G chip with 50,000 logic elements, 1,638 Kb of on-chip memory, 64MB of SDRAM, 2x20 GPIO interface and a VGA interface.
+The board is built around the Altera MAX 10 10M50DAF484C7G chip with 50,000 logic elements, 1,638 Kb of on-chip memory, 64MB of SDRAM, 2x20 GPIO interface and a VGA interface.

 ![](resources/DE10-Lite_45.jpg)